 How to Help a Friend or Family Member Addicted to Drugs

-Everyone around an addict knows he or she needs help, but often the addict can't see it.
+Everyone around an addict knows he or she needs help, but often the addict can’t see it.
 Many die exactly that way.
 Our goal is to try to provide the family with as much information as possible relating to the intervention process.
-If at any time you would like the advice of an experienced counselor, please give a Narconon counselor a call at 800-775-8750 and they will assist you.

 Very often, an addicted person will know deep inside that he or she needs help but be unable to break the cycle long enough to receive the needed help.
 An example that is very common is when an addict encounters some major problem (e.g. they get arrested, kicked out of house, lose job etc.) and at that point is completely willing to discuss the addiction with loved ones.
-Unfortunately, if this opportunity is not quickly siezed, the drug cravings and overwhelming environment will force the individual back into using drugs and it will be some length of time before he/she will encounter forces that again yield cooperation towards rehabilitation efforts.
+Unfortunately, if this opportunity is not quickly seized, the drug cravings and overwhelming environment will force the individual back into using drugs and it will be some length of time before he/she will encounter forces that again yield cooperation towards rehabilitation efforts.

 How to detect and recognize drug usage?

 The addict has things in his or her past or present that seem like devastating events and that have something to do with drugs.
 One example is a person that has lost his best friends due to his addiction.
 Another example is a person losing his wife and child over drug abuse.
 A family member can look at an addict’s life and see hundreds of reasons why he/she should quit using but unfortunately these reasons are not REAL to the addict.
 There are, however, problems the addict encounters that are real or significant in the addict’s life, which he/she sees as reasons to quit using drugs.
 These are important to identify because they can be used during the intervention to remind the addict why he or she must seek help.

 What Pressure Does the Addict Feel Now?